daniellecrobinson/Data-Rescue-PDX/README.md

   - It's a bunch of these! https://www1.ncdc.noaa.gov/pub/data/annualreports/2013-annual.pdf

 2. Check whether your dataset exisits in other places - search for the URL that was reported to Climate-mirror.
- - Data.gov
- - IA.org
- - GitHub
- - Google - does anythign else point or link to your data?
- Does it exist in other locations?
-Does it have metadata?

   - **Example:**
    - Google things! make sure it's in double "" so it's an exact match
     - "www1.ncdc.noaa.gov" annual reports - e.g. "server" + keywords - we found other annual reports!
 But not ours